-English Literatures and Cultures: Under 1000-level Literature Course Offerings for Spring 2014
+English Literatures: Under 1000-level Literature Course Offerings for Fall 2014

 Introductory General Topics Courses: